Disease/Disorder

 Translation into practice

-The use of both objective functional (e.g., 30s Chair-Stand Test, 40m Fast-Paced Walk Test) and PROMs (e.g., WOMAC, KOOS) measures have use for both tracking clinical course and response to treatments as well as providing measures of patient outcomes for quality of care reporting.
+The use of both objective functional (e.g., 30s Chair-Stand Test, 40m Fast-Paced Walk Test) and PROMs (e.g., WOMAC, KOOS) measures can be used for both tracking clinical course and response to treatments as well as providing measures of patient outcomes for quality of care reporting.

 In addition to Regenerative Medicine and orthobiologic treatments, more research is being done on a spectrum of non-traditional treatment options:

-• Kinesiotaping (KT): KT is commonly utilized in sports to provide proprioceptive feedback and facilitate certain movement patterns.
-Some research suggests that it has additional benefits, including reducing edema, facilitating soft tissue recovery through increased blood flow and lymphatic circulation56, and mechanical support.57,58,59 Currently, it is used more as an adjunct to physical therapy as it may help reduce exercise pain when compared to therapy without KT.
-However, there is no current high-quality to suggest that KT enhances function.60
+- Kinesio Taping (KT): KT is commonly utilized in sports to provide proprioceptive feedback and facilitate certain movement patterns.
+Some research suggests that it has additional benefits, including reducing edema, facilitating soft tissue recovery through increased blood flow and lymphatic circulation.40 Currently, it is used more as an adjunct to physical therapy as it may help reduce exercise pain when compared to therapy without KT.

-• High Intensity Interval Training (HIIT): Recent data suggests that HIIT may have similar effects in improving knee pain, knee function, and quality of life when compared to lower intensity strength training and therapy.61
+- High Intensity Interval Training (HIIT): Recent data suggests that HIIT may have similar effects in improving knee pain, knee function, and quality of life when compared to lower intensity strength training and therapy.41

-• Phonophoresis/Ultrasound: both therapeutic ultrasound and phonophoresis (with topical corticosteroid or NSAID gels) may be beneficial adjusts for short term pain relief in knee OA.62,63
+- Phonophoresis/Ultrasound: both therapeutic ultrasound and phonophoresis (with topical corticosteroid or NSAID gels) may be beneficial adjusts for short term pain relief in knee OA.42,43

-• Extracorporeal Shockwave Therapy (ESWT): ESWT utilizes mechanical sound waves in order to influence cellular migration, proliferation, differentiation, or apoptosis.
+- Extracorporeal Shockwave Therapy (ESWT): ESWT utilizes mechanical sound waves in order to influence cellular migration, proliferation, differentiation, or apoptosis.
 This ability to influence cellular activity with external, mechanical stimuli is known as mechanotransduction.
-ESWT has been shown to decrease knee joint inflammation, decrease edema, improve subchondral bone architecture, and increase chondrocyte activity for cartilaginous repair.64 ESWT can improve pain and functional outcomes in knee OA with a relatively mild adverse effect profile.65
+ESWT has been shown to decrease knee joint inflammation, decrease edema, improve subchondral bone architecture, and increase chondrocyte activity for cartilaginous repair.44 In recent meta analyses, ESWT improved pain scores by 2 points, increased range of motion, and had symptoms that persisted for 6-12 months.45

 Gaps in the Evidence-Based Knowledge